Creation of Sunlight

 Creation of Sunlight was an American psychedelic rock band formed originally as a cover group in Long Beach, California, in 1968.
-Though much of the group's history was initially unknown—even their name was obscured—overtime they have come to the attention of psychedelic music enthusiasts for their sole album, which was released in 1969.
+Though much of the group's history was initially unknown—even their name was obscured—over time they have come to the attention of psychedelic music enthusiasts for their sole album, which was released in 1969.
 The Creation of Sunlight's sound incorporated different aspects of their California contemporaries, such as the cheery nuance of sunshine pop and harder-edge acid rock.